 What has the production vs. usage been?

-What do you get paid for any excess produced?
+What do you get paid for any excess produced from solar panels?
 How does that work?

 So for 1,624 kwh of excess produced, we received $57.
 This was paid to us as a credit towards our future bills, and you can see it as the negative bill in November.
 I wish that the KWH could have been saved and used as a credit based on KWH for the winter, but they made it a credit based on $ instead, so it only went about 1/4 as far.